Dear Ms. Vicki,

 This is tough because your son is financially taking advantage of you.
 It's not fair.

-If he was willing to make the payment, you could ask him to set up a direct deposit from his paycheck to take care of the loan.
+If he were willing to make the payment, you could ask him to set up a direct deposit from his paycheck to take care of the loan.
 Or you could negotiate with him to pay most of the loan while you pay part for a short time.
-Or you could talk to the lender to possibly negotiate for some extra time.
+Or you could talk to the lender to possibly negotiate for extra time.

 But your son seems unwilling to make any payment at all.
 This puts you between a rock and a hard place.